-Action Progress RAG 9.1 Undertake a supply chain analysis of the economic opportunities from the low carbon sector in Kent and the wider South East Local Enterprise Partnership (SELEP) area.
-LEAD: KCC This piece of work, funded by South East Local Enterprise Partnership (SELEP), was completed in October 2022 with a final report and two interim reports published separately.
-The Clean Growth South East pilot highlighted nearly 13 000 businesses in the region across Low Carbon & Renewable Energy Economy (LCREE) and Environmental Goods & Services Sector (EGSS) supply chains who have collectively grown their business base by 20% over the past 5 years.
-A myriad of opportunities and challenges lie ahead but the potential shows that supporting and developing the green economy is central to and pivotal for clean economic growth.
-RISK: None, action complete.
-GREEN 9.2 Support local SMEs (small and medium sized enterprises) and public sector suppliers to complete Steps to Environmental Management (STEM) training.
-LEAD: KCC The refreshed Steps to Environment Management (STEM) workshops have helped a further 94 regional firms with environmental management systems and benchmarking their footprint, 16 of these businesses are from Kent but many others operate within our county.
+Action Progress RAG

+9.1 Undertake a supply chain analysis of the economic opportunities from the low carbon sector in Kent and the wider South East Local Enterprise Partnership (SELEP) area. ector in Kent and October 2022 with a final report and two interim reports published separately.
+The Clean Growth

+LEAD: KCC RISK : None, action complete.

+9.2 Support local SMEs (small and medium sized enterprises) and public sector suppliers to complete Steps to Environmental Management (STEM) training.
+The refreshed Steps to Environment Management (STEM) workshops have helped a further 94 regional firms with environmental management systems and benchmarking their footprint, 16 of these businesses are from Kent but many others operate within our county.
 We have also undertaken a green audit and needs assessment with every firm supported through LoCASE (a further 124 within 2022) plus 36 SMEs in the Kent and Medway food and drink sector with decarbonisation action plans.
 Over half of the 100 Green Recovery Voucher Scheme recipients also received a net zero action plan to help identify improvements across their businesses.
-RISK: None, action ongoing.
 AMBER

+LEAD: KCC RISK: None, action ongoing.